AzFoxxo/Viso-Fox/isa.md

 If a destination operand is not specified, the result is stored in the first source operand.
 The destination operand must be a register or memory location.

+For an exhaustive list of supported operands and their addressing modes for each instruction, see the [instruction-table.md](instruction-table.md).

 #### Common instructions

 | Mnemonic | Operands           | Opcode   | Description                           |